-If your broker or advisor recommended that you take a loan secured by your securities or other savings, you may have legal recourse.
-This can be a recommendation to use margin or to otherwise take a loan secured by your investments.
+If your broker or advisor recommended margin or that you take a loan secured by your securities, commonly known as a securities backed line of credit or “SLOC,” you may have legal recourse.
 Such recommendations may be inappropriate.
 Please call 303-300-5022 for a free and confidential consultation with an attorney,

-While historically low interest rates and relatively strong stock growth since 2009 gave some incentive for brokers to recommend loans to investors secured by account holdings, greater incentive came from the fees brokers collected for the loans.
+The primary motivation of advisors/brokers recommending these things is financial.
+While periods of low interest rates and relatively strong stock growth since 2009 gave some incentive for brokers to recommend margin or loans to investors secured by account holdings, greater incentive came from the fees brokers collected for the loans.
+The interest is a considerable source of profit for these financial firms.

 The brokerage lenders also have duties of good faith and fair dealings.
 Other safeguards exist under federal and FINRA, the Financial Industry Regulatory Authority, margin loan requirements.